fairdataihub/analytics/README.md

 ```

 Start the application:
 ```bash
 yarn dev
 ```

 Access the application in your browser at http://localhost:3000

-**Note**
+>**Note**:
-Signing in to the application requires a GitHub account that is a member of the FairdataiHub organization.
+>Signing in to the application requires a GitHub account that is a member of the FairdataiHub organization.
 To change to a different organization, update the `GITHUB_ORG` environment variable in the `.env.local` file.

 ### Contributing